 Once you’re done soaking up the views, check out the higher learning exhibits to learn some Gatlinburg history and Smoky Mountain fun facts.
 If you have kids, don’t forget to take them to the on-site arcade and playground to expend some of that energy before heading back to the hotel (or cabin) for the night.

 How to See the Smoky Mountains in the Fall

-If you’re looking for a vacation that will put you right in the middle of beautiful fall foliage, look no further than the Smoky Mountains.
+If you’re looking for a vacation that will put you right in the middle of beautiful fall foliage, look no further than the Smoky Mountains and staying with American Patriot Getaways.
 But don’t come here without a plan.
 Follow our guide to visiting the Smoky Mountains in the fall to get the best views.

 Did you like what you read?
 Check out our blog for more great articles like this.